bcswartz/angular2-sandbox-guildrunner/README.md

 ## Angular / Angular CLI Version Notes

 As of release 0.0.3, this application is built around Angular 2 release candidate 5 (RC5) and Angular CLI version beta.10.
-So it does not utilize Webpack as its module loader (it uses SystemJS), nor does it use the @ngModule decorator introduced in Angular 2 RC5.
+So it does not utilize Webpack as its module loader (it uses SystemJS), but it does use the ngModule feature introduced in Angular 2 RC5.

 ## Installation Instructions